BLACK OAK LAKE WATER QUALITY TESTING

 A Secchi Disk and cord

-BLACK OAK'S WATER CLARITY
+A HISTORY OF BLACK OAK’S WATER CLARITY

 In the spring of 2005 many people remarked that the lake seemed unusually clear.
-Typical May Secchis were in the 13' to 16' range.
+Typical May Secchis had always been in the 13′ to 16′ range.
 The DNR was called in and on May 25, 2005 they measured a Secchi depth of 42 feet.
 The Secchi readings throughout the summer of 2005 continued to be well above average, including a reading of 24 feet in August – it is normal for visibility to decrease as summer goes on.
 While a clear lake may be desirable for our use, it is not necessarily a sign of a healthy lake.
 After all, many of upper New York’s lakes are crystal clear but it is due to acidification by acid rain.
 White Water Associates President Dean Premo, Phd, has reviewed this data.
 In January, 2006, he explained that clearer water allows sunlight to illuminate more lake bottom encouraging more aquatic growth.
 More such growth absorbs more lake nutrients that would otherwise fuel algae blooms.
 Thus the water gets clearer and clearer.
 Hopefully this is what is happening though it will take several years of observations to confirm this.
 The opposite can happen as well and should it go far enough the lake will be unrecoverable.
-In any case a significant clarity increase happened in 2005 and we don't know the cause of the change.
+In any case a significant clarity increase happened in 2005 and we don’t know the cause of the change.
 The DNR theory was that the Cisco population had been decimated, possibly by the population of large planted Walleye, and that this in turn had caused an increase in zooplankton on which Cisco feed.
 This would increase the water clarity as zooplankton consume algae.
-If in fact the Cisco population had been reduced, Black Oak's population of indigenous and unique Lake Trout could be in jeopardy, because Ciscos are their primary food source.
+If in fact the Cisco population had been reduced, Black Oak’s population of indigenous and genetically unique Lake Trout could be in jeopardy, because Ciscos are their primary food source.
 So far this was only a theory but as a precaution the DNR halted the planting of walleye in Black Oak Lake.

 Update, September, 2009……..Steve Gilbert, DNR Fisheries Biologist of Vilas County, conducted a gill netting on Black Oak in late August, 2009, and found a significant rebound in the Cisco population.
 But the 2009 Secchi readings were the highest to date.
 This would argue that the Cisco / zooplankton / algae theory is not correct.
 Below are Gilbert’s results and note that 50 Cisco were taken in less than 24 hours.